fsvbach/wassersteinTSNE-paper/README.md

 ## Usage

 Running `python main.py` will reproduce all Figures in `Figures/Figure{i}.pdf`.
 This takes about two minutes when using the cached files (default).
-To recompute these files please see the respetive lines in `main.py` or `Experiments/Figure{i}.py`.
+To recompute these files please see the respective lines in `main.py` or `Experiments/Figure{i}.py`.

 ## Data